$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Model Methods

-We simulate systems with up to $N=3000$ spin-1 lattice sites, which effectively translates to $N=2999$ QLM local degrees of freedom, each half sweep we increase the bond dimension by 200, up to a maximum of 10000 (that according to our record was never reached) and discard all singular values smaller than $10^{-8}$.
-We perform up to seven full sweeps and .
-As a convergence criteria we use the absolute error of the energy over the sweep to be below $10^{-13}$.
+We simulate systems with up to $N=3000$ spin-1 lattice sites, which effectively translates to $N=2999$ QLM local degrees of freedom, each half sweep we increase the bond dimension by 200, up to a maximum of 10000 and discard all singular values smaller than $10^{-8}$.
+We note that during simulations the maximum number of states, even for the largest system considered, was never reached.
+Due to fragmented Hilbert space of QLMs, tensor operations can be performed block by block and the complexity is reduced by a lot.
+We perform up to seven full sweeps.
+As a convergence criteria we require the absolute error of the energy over a sweep to be below $10^{-13}$.
 We start each simulation with a random guess for our initial wave-function.
 We always use $4k-1$, with $k \in \mathbb{N}$, QLM sites to ensure that the ordered phases, including the $\mathbb{Z}_4$ plaquette and leg-double-dimers, fully cover the ladder with symmetric boundary conditions.